 We show a polynomial-time two-way reduction from SD to SAJ revealing interesting connections and promoting the transfer of algorithmic techniques from AspectJ to Demeter and vice-versa.
-We provide several practically useful polynomial-time algorithms for some of the problems ,and we show others to be NP-complete or co-NP-complete.
+We provide several practically useful polynomial-time algorithms for some of the problems and we show others to be NP-complete or co-NP-complete.
 We present a fixed parameter tractable (FPT) algorithm for one of the NP-complete problems.
 This early result indicates a line of attack for dealing with the intractability inherent in these problems.

 Our NP-completeness proofs are simple but not trivial.
-For example, we show that satisfiability and other problems for AspectJ pointcuts without complement are already NPcomplete.
+For example, we show that satisfiability and other problems for AspectJ pointcuts without complement are already NP-complete.
 The point of our reduction is that when we translate a boolean formula to a pointcut satisfiability problem, we can use the graph to simulate negation although the pointcut language does not itself contain negation.

-In this paper we often refer to the traversal graph defined in [13, 11].
-For the purpose of this paper we view the traversal graph as the Cartesian product of two graphs, where one graph is the meta graph and the other is the graph version of the SD selector expression.
-The Cartesian graph product $G = G_1 \times G_2$ of graphs $G_1$ and $G_2$ with disjoint point sets $V_1$ and $V_2$ and edge sets $E_1$ and $E_2$ is the graph with point set $u = (u_1, u_2)$ and $v = (v_1, v_2)$ adjacent with whenever $[u_1 = v_1 \text{ and } u_2 \text{ adj } v_2]$ or $[u_2 = v_2 \text{ and } u_1 \text{ adj } v_1]$ [8].
+In this paper we often refer to the traversal graph defined in [12, 11].
+For the purpose of this paper we view the traversal graph as the Cartesian product (see page 22 of [8]) of two graphs, where one graph is the meta graph and the other is the graph version of the SD selector expression.
 We note that the meta graph structure and selector language in [11] are more expressive and hence required a more elaborate construction of traversal graphs.